Avoid making these common grammatical mistakes on your CV.

 A proven practice used commonly by proofreaders is to do three comprehensive read throughs of a document.
 During the first read through, pay attention to the overall content, flow and consistency of your CV.
 Is the content correct?
 Does the writing flow?
 Is the language consistent from start to finish?

-The second read through is where you pick up on typos, punctuation mistakes and grammatical errors.
+The second read through is where you pick up on typos, spelling errors, punctuation mistakes and grammatical errors.
 Read each sentence slowly and carefully.
 Pay particular attention to commas, apostrophes and hyphens, making sure they have all been used correctly.

 The third read through is to check the formatting.
 Are paragraphs aligned?
 Are bullet points consistent?
 Have you used indentations and are they consistent throughout?
-By splitting the proofreading process into three distinct areas, it will be easier for you to avoid any mistakes slipping through to the final draft.
+By splitting the proofreading process into three distinct areas, it will be easier for a candidate to avoid any mistakes slipping through to the final draft.

 Read it out loud … then read it backwards